simonebarbieri/avalon-core/avalon/harmony/README.md

 <details>
   <summary>Click to expand for details on scene save.</summary>

   Because Avalon tools does not deal well with folders for a single entity like a Harmony scene, this integration has implemented to use zip files to encapsulate the Harmony scene folders.
-This is done with a background watcher for when the `.xstage` file is changed, at which point a request is sent to zip up the Harmony scene folder and move from the local to remote storage.

-  This does come with an edge case where if you send `scene.saveAll` to Harmony, two request will be sent back; the reply to `scene.saveAll` and the request to zip and move the scene folder.
-To prevent this a boolean has been implemented to the background watcher; `app.avalon_on_file_changed`, enable and disable to zip and move.
+Saving scene in Harmony via menu or CTRL+S will not result in producing zip file, only saving it from Workfiles will.
+This is because zipping process can take some time in which we cannot block user from saving again.
+If xstage file is changed during zipping process it will produce corrupted zip archive.
 </details>

 ### Plugin Examples